jburzynski/TypeGen/README.md

 ## Features

-Some of TypeGen's features include:
+The features include (full list of features is available in the [documentation](http://typegen.readthedocs.io)):

-* generating TypeScript classes, interfaces and enums - single class per file
+* generating TypeScript classes, interfaces and enums (single class per file)
 * generating barrel (index) files
-* support for collection (or nested collection) types
+* support for collections
-* generic classes/types generation
+* support for generic types
 * support for inheritance
-* customizable convertion between C#/TypeScript names (naming conventions)

-For a complete list of features with examples, please refer to the project's documentation: http://typegen.readthedocs.io
+* customizable translation of naming conventions